 - Cover with plastic wrap and let rise for 30 minutes.

-Dough 3 figs - cashew nuts
+Dough 3: figs and cashew nuts

 - Place the dough in a greased bowl and cover with plastic wrap.